 - Electric & magnetic fields at given observation profiles

-- Normal load (steady-state) condition inductive interference on a jagged exposed line
+- Normal load (steady-state) condition inductive interference from a straight or jagged transmission line on a parallel or jagged exposed line

-- Fault condition inductive and conductive interference on a jagged exposed line
+- Fault condition inductive and conductive interference from a straight or jagged transmission line on a parallel or jagged exposed line

-- Inductive and conductive interference calculation between arbitrarily oriented transmission lines and buried jagged exposed lines in a homogenous earth.
+- Inductive and conductive interference calculations between arbitrarily oriented and jagged transmission lines as well as buried jagged exposed lines in a homogenous earth.

-The exposed circuit can be described in one of two ways, either as a simple “parallel” line (all versions of SESTLC) or as a “jagged” linear path consisting of a conductor that follows an arbitrary 3D linear path (SESTLC Pro only).
+The transmission line and exposed circuit can be described as either a simple “parallel” line or as a “jagged” path that can follow an arbitrary 3D linear path.

 In parallel line mode, the exposed circuit includes a central portion running parallel to the transmission line, continuation portions running perpendicular to the transmission line on both sides of the central portion and termination shunt impedances at both ends.
 Note that with this setup the continuation portions are not subject to EMF from the transmission line.
 The longitudinal direction of the transmission line is along the X axis.
 The coordinates of the exposed line are defined with respect to this coordinate system.

-In jagged line mode, the path followed by the conductors consists of any number of sections.
+In jagged exposed line mode, the path followed by the exposed conductors consists of any number of sections.
 Each section can have its own geometrical and electrical characteristics.
 The configuration is determined by the coordinates of the path.
-A jagged exposed line starts from the left side and extends to the right side.
-See the following screen for more details.